emfcamp/badge-2024-documentation/docs/tildagonos-apps/index.md

 ## Publishing your app

-Apps can be published to the app store to be made available to other emfcamp attendees.
+Apps can be published to the app store to be made available to other EMF2024 attendees.
 To publish your app to the app store, put your app in a GitHub repository and make sure it's accompanied with an app manifest.
 Tag your repo with the `tildagon-app` tag, and the app store will pick it up within about 10 minutes.